Essential Plumbing Tools Every Homeowner Should Have

 What is the single most important plumbing tool a homeowner should own?

 A flange plunger is the single most valuable tool for any homeowner.
 Clogged toilets and slow drains are the most common household plumbing issues, and a quality flange plunger resolves the majority of them in minutes.
-It costs as little as $10, requires no skill to use effectively, and eliminates the need for a service call on the most frequent plumbing problem homeowners face.
+It costs as little as $7 in 2026, requires no skill to use effectively, and eliminates the need for a service call on the most frequent plumbing problem homeowners face.

 Can I use the same plunger for sinks and toilets?